 Tax Considerations for Employers When Drafting Settlement Agreements

-This CLE webinar will provide employment counsel and tax advisers guidance for structuring complex settlements and complying with complex tax reporting and withholding requirements applicable to employment claims.
-The panel will discuss best practices for employers looking to structure settlements,...
+This CLE course will provide employment counsel and tax advisers guidance for structuring complex settlements and complying with complex tax reporting and withholding requirements applicable to employment claims.
+The panel will discuss best practices for employers to structure settlements, maximize...

 Deposing Named Plaintiffs in Employment Class and Collective Actions

 Uncovering and Leveraging Issues of Adequacy and Commonality During Certification, Settlem...